Calculate your equated monthly installment for home loans, car loans, and personal loans. See the full amortization schedule and interest breakdown.

 Consider the 25 lakh loan at 8.5% for 20 years from the earlier example.
 If you make a one-time prepayment of 2 lakh at the end of the second year, you reduce the outstanding principal from approximately 24.1 lakh to 22.1 lakh.
 This single prepayment saves about 5.3 lakh in interest over the remaining tenure and shortens the loan by approximately 2.5 years.

 A popular strategy is the "extra EMI" method: pay one additional EMI per quarter (4 extra per year).
 On the same 25 lakh loan, this reduces the effective tenure from 20 years to about 13.5 years and saves approximately 14 lakh in interest.
-The monthly budget impact is modest since you only need to set aside about 25% more than your regular EMI, but the savings over the life of the loan are enormous.
+The monthly budget impact is modest since you only set aside about 25% more than your regular EMI, but the savings over the life of the loan are enormous.

 Amortization is the process by which a loan is gradually paid off through regular installments.
 The word comes from the French "amortir," meaning to extinguish or kill off.
 In financial terms, each EMI "kills off" a portion of the debt.
 The amortization schedule, which the calculator above generates automatically, is a month-by-month table showing exactly how each payment is split between interest and principal.